 The discount rate used in measuring the liability is another key assumption.
 The discount rate used is the yield on long-term Commonwealth Government bonds.
-The yield on long-term Commonwealth Government bonds has increased from 2022 (3.5%) to 2023 (4.01%).
+The yield on long-term Commonwealth Government bonds has increased from 2023 (4.01%) to 2024 (4.25%).
 This increase in the bond yield results in a decrease in the reported long service leave liability.
-The decrease is not material.